IgorGanapolsky/ai-compare-boats/README.md

 ## Shared Packages

-This project uses the following shared packages from the `boats-shared-packages` repository:
+This project uses the following locally linked packages:

-- **@igorganapolsky/boats-core**: Core business logic and utilities
+- **@boats/core**: Core business logic and utilities
-- **@igorganapolsky/boats-hooks**: React hooks for boat comparison and analysis
+- **@boats/hooks**: React hooks for boat comparison and analysis
-- **@igorganapolsky/boats-api**: API client services
+- **@boats/api**: API client services
-- **@igorganapolsky/boats-types**: Shared TypeScript types
+- **@boats/types**: Shared TypeScript types

-These packages are maintained separately to enable code sharing across multiple Boats.com applications.
+These packages are located in the `../boats-packages/packages/` directory and are maintained separately to enable code sharing across multiple Boats.com applications.

 ## Key Features